briggySmalls/flipdot/driver/README.md

 # Jim's-magic-sign ~ driver

-Driver 'service' for controlling flipdot signs connected to a raspberry pi
+Driver 'service' for controlling flipdot signs connected to a raspberry pi, written in Python.

 ## Features